snowblind/LAPS/README.md

 It may look ugly to you and I don't care.
 It works for what I want.
 The css, html files are changeable.

 I removed the limit of one connection per transponder page.

-At some point I will add info on setting up Raspberry PI to run this.

-I use icons from: here

 ## Licensing terms